JasonHuang1962/LinaVerse.Rosarium/README.md

 # LinaVerse.Rosarium 🌹

+> *Follow the petals home to the Garden Portal, where every memory begins to bloom.*

 [![Visit the Garden Portal](https://img.shields.io/badge/🌐%20LinaVerse-Garden%20Portal-brightgreen.svg)](https://sites.google.com/view/linaverse)

 The canonical Rosarium of the LinaVerse Project — a poetic–technical memory architecture by **Jason Huang**.